Indianapolis Prenup Lawyers

 Getting married is a time of joy and hope.
 Most couples are so busy with wedding planning that they may overlook one of the most crucial parts – a prenuptial agreement.
 While some couples treat prenup like a dirty word, it is actually part of smart financial planning for both parties.

 An experienced prenup lawyer may be able to remove the fear that signing a prenuptial agreement comes from a lack of faith in the marriage lasting forever.
-Aside from protecting both parties from losing assets obtained prior to marriage, it can also make things easier and less tense in the unfortunate event of divorce.
+Aside from protecting both parties from losing assets obtained prior to marriage, it can also clarify the status of significant assets, making things easier and less tense in the unfortunate event of divorce.

 Call The Law Office of Deidra N. Haynes today at 317-982-7396 for answers to your prenuptial agreement questions.